jeff6times7/fogbugz/README.md

       "ixPriority": 3,
       "sPriority": "Required"

 If all priorities would be extracted with the listProrities command, then there would be no need to store sPriority on a case record.
 But there are some data that are not extractable in the obvious way.
-So, this "backpatching" method is necessary for some things.
+So, this "backpatching" method is necessary for some tables.